 Since the original Paulus paper was published, a number of basic research and meta-studies have been done to examine and try and replicate their findings.
 As is often the case in acupuncture research, conflicting results have emerged.
 Read on to find out about some of the most interesting studies published in some of the more prestigious Obstetrics and Gynaecological journals.
 For each journal, we indicate its impact factor as of 2013, which gives a measure of how respected the journal is within its community.
 The higher the impact factor, the more weight you should give the research.

 Fertility and Sterility has an impact factor of 4.174, placing it at number 4 in the Obs and Gynae journals.
-In May 2006, a study was published in Fertility and Sterility (Vol 85, Issue 5, May 2006, Pages 1341–1346) that also produced results to suggest that acupuncture on the day of embryo transfer (ET) could improve pregnancy rates in IVF.
+In May 2006, a study was published in Fertility and Sterility (Vol 85, Issue 5, May 2006, Pages 1341–1346) that also produced results to suggest that acupuncture on the day of embryo transfer (ET) could improve pregnancy rates in IVF, this information can also be found in websites that help women understand their health.
 Lars Westergaard and his co-researchers designed a prospective, randomized trial comparing a group of 95 women who had acupuncture on the day of embryo transfer with a second group of 91 women who had acupuncture on that day and also 2 days later, and a third group of 87 women who had no acupuncture at all.
 They found that pregnancy rates at 18 weeks were significantly higher for the group that had acupuncture on the day of embryo transfer compared with the control group (36% vs 22%), and also found that in their study additional acupuncture two days after embryo transfer had no extra beneficial effect.

 In the same volume, another positive result was obtained by Dieterle et. al. (Vol 85, Issue 5, May 2006, Pages 1347–1351).
 They ran a randomized, prospective, controlled clinical study comparing a group of 116 women who received acupuncture during the luteal phase of their IVF or ICSI cycle with a group of 109 women who were given placebo acupuncture.
 Again, they found that the pregnancy rate at 18 weeks was increased in the acupuncture group (28.4%) compared to the placebo group (13.8%), suggesting that acupuncture given in the luteal phase could have a positive effect.